Kathrine G. McGovern College of the Arts > Academic Information

 - at or before 90 hours and each term thereafter until graduation to verify that all requirements will be met as expected (required)

 Declaration of Major

 Many entering students have a well-defined career objective and major course of study.
 These students should declare their majors upon entering the college and should seek academic counsel from their major departments.
-Students who are admitted to a major in the college must enroll in at least one course each term in approved coursework for their declared major requirements.
+Students who are admitted to a major in the college must enroll in appropriate courses each term in approved coursework for their declared major requirements.

 Double Majors in the Arts